tueimage/8qa01/tips_assignment_intermediate.md

 ### Intermediate assignment - part 2

 * Write down a list of features you want to measure, and the strategy you plan to use.
-For each feature, try to make a strategy similar to pseudocode: for example "resize the image, subtract original image from the smaller image" etc.
+For each feature, try to make a strategy similar to pseudocode: for example "resize the image, subtract original image from the smaller image" etc.; Think of how we calculate "compactness" in the first COC before we went to the code.

 *	A possible experiment to test out your method, what could you compare with what?
 You could use the measurements you create, to already try this out a bit.

 * The goal of this assignment is to get feedback on your plans and help you prepare better for the final assignment.
 It will not be graded.

 * Hand in both parts of the assignment in a ZIP file via Canvas.
 For the "report", you don't need to include an introduction etc, it is sufficient to describe the features and the possible experiment.
-The length should be 2-3 pages.
-Please do include a title page with your group number, group members and the name of your tutor.
+The length should be 2-3 pages (excluding title page).
+Please include a title page with your group number, group members and the name of your tutor.